gdarko/wp-vimeo-videos/readme.txt

 10. GravityForms Integration (PRO version)

 == Changelog ==

+= Version 1.7.2 =
+* Fixed a lot of problems related to lowercase HTTPv2 headers for users that use HTTPv2
+* Improved 'Hide videos uploaded from different authors for non-admin use" option in the Gutenberg and TinyMCE blocks
+* Removed xdebug ini_set/get calls in the logger.
+The directive to overload var_dump was removed in xdebug.
+* Updated the underlying PHP libraries to their latest versions

+_PRO ONLY:_
+* Improved GravityForms front-end processing
+* Improved logging in the front-end implementations

 = Version 1.7.1 =
 * Added additional check if local video is already created, if so, skip creation process in db->create_local_video().